Relintai/pandemonium_engine_docs/tutorials/2d/2d_lights_and_shadows.md

 ![](img/light_shadow_all_lights.png)

+Note:
-.. note:: The animations in the demo will not be covered here.
+ The animations in the demo will not be covered here.
 See `doc_introduction_animation`
           for information on creating animations.

 Right now the scene should look too bright.
 This is because all three lights are adding color to the scene.